-Objectives / Topics Covered Adjust levels of difficulty in a program.
-Use sequences, events, and loops to create an original project.
-Lessons River Crossing Game (2 part lesson) Build a game with moving obstacles and adjust the difficulty level using speed blocks and programming logic.
+Objectives Plan and create a personalized program. / Topics Adjust levels of difficulty in a program.
+Covered

+Lessons About Me Project (3 part lesson) Plan and create a program that shares personal characteristics, interests, and favorite things using ScratchJr.
+River Crossing Game (2 part lesson) Build a game with moving obstacles and adjust the difficulty level using speed blocks and programming logic.

-Unit 8: Digital Literacy (7 weeks)
+Unit 8: Digital Literacy (5 weeks)

-In this unit, students explore how to behave responsibly online and conduct guided research using trusted sources.
+In this unit, students explore how to behave responsibly online, collect and present data through simple programs, and conduct guided research using trusted sources.
+They also learn how information is stored and shared, and model how people and devices communicate over networks and the internet.